Autodesk/shore/README.md

 ### Tools

-The framework will provide a few packages and functions OOTB for customer's to consume.
+The framework will provide a few packages and functions for customer's to consume.

 These packages will be made available through the common resources and identified at runtime.

+To get these common resources, we recommend using [Jsonnet-Bundler](https://github.com/jsonnet-bundler/jsonnet-bundler/)

 # Release